 On March 13th, Riegle received the Arthur Young letter.
 When asked why he would have received a letter like that, Riegle speculated that he may have made a passing comment to Grogan (when Grogan and Atchison were in D.C. in late February to lobby for direct investment laws) that he was too busy to meet and to put their complaints in writing.
 A few days after receiving the letter, Grogan met with Riegle in D.C.
 Grogan claims that Riegle told him a meeting between Gray and the senators would occur and that Grogan needed either Senators DeConcini or McCain to invite him to this meeting.
 Riegle has no recollection of this conversation.
 A little more than a week later on March 23rd, a successful fundraiser at the Ponchetrain hotel was held and raised over $30,000 on Riegle's behalf.
 Riegle returned these contributions a few weeks later, after the Detroit papers ran a story connecting his recent meetings to the fundraiser.
 Twice during March 1987, Riegle voted on the Senate floor to protect funding for regulation of S&Ls.

-As the April 2nd meeting arrived, Riegle was not in attendance at the April 2 meeting.
+Riegle was not in attendance at the April 2 meeting.
 The next week, Riegle received a written invitation from DeConcini and McCain (though only signed by DeConcini) to attend the April 9th meeting with the San Francisco regulators.
 Riegle attended.
-On April 14th, he received the "Black Transcript" from that day's meeting from Ed Gray.
+On April 14th, he received the "Black Transcript" from Gray.
+Riegle had no further contact with Keating or Lincoln Savings.